Bad Schema Is the Most Expensive Mistake in SaaS

 project

-Two-week schema design engagement: data-model workshop, normalised schema, RLS / indexing strategy, and migration scripts ready to merge.
+Two-week schema design engagement on PostgreSQL or MongoDB: data-model workshop, normalised schema, RLS / indexing strategy, and migration scripts ready to merge.

 project

-Query and index audit, slow-query log analysis, partitioning + vacuum tuning, and concrete remediation PRs.
+Query and index audit, slow-query log analysis, partitioning and vacuum tuning, and concrete remediation PRs.
 Typical p99 latency reduction: 4–10x.

 Database SRE Retainer